dxw/playbook/playbook.md

 The branch naming conventions and when to use them:

 * `feature/{STORY ID}-{CONCISE TITLE}` - Feature branches are the most common and are based on each story
+* `fix/{STORY/TICKET ID}-{CONCISE TITLE}` - Fix branches are used to correct changes introduced by a story that has already been merged into develop
-* `hotfix/{CONCISE TITLE}` - Hotfix branches are used for pushing emergency fixes to production where going via development could deploy code prematurely
+* `hotfix/{CONCISE TITLE}` - Hotfix branches are used for pushing emergency fixes straight to master without going via develop, these must be merged back into develop
 * `chore/{CONCISE TITLE}` - Chore branches are used for routine tasks or tickets which are not emergencies.

 Examples:
 ```
 feature/523797477-add-logging-to-registration
+fix/523797477-logging-happens-in-both-environments
 hotfix/remove-breaking-change-to-repair-creation
 chore/reduce-caching-for-contact-details
 ```